ogr09/phantomjs_doc_ja/Related-Projects.md

  * [phantomas](https://github.com/macbre/phantomas) is a web-performance metrics and hints generation tool.

+ * ["phantomjs"](https://github.com/Obvious/phantomjs) is a Node.js module to download/install PhantomJS and provide its executable path (and that's all).
+Used by Grunt.js in [grunt-lib-phantomjs](https://github.com/gruntjs/grunt-lib-phantomjs) for higher-level use in [grunt-contrib-qunit](https://github.com/gruntjs/grunt-contrib-qunit), etc.

  * [phantomjs-node](https://github.com/sgentle/phantomjs-node) provides PhantomJS bridge for Node.js applications. **currently unmaintained, suggest phantom-proxy**

  * [PhantomLint](https://github.com/arthurakay/LintRoller/tree/v1.3.0) uses PhantomJS to run JSLint on JavaScript application code.